trentdev0/micrOS/README.md

 # M/UX
 ## About
-M/UX is a work-in-progress UNIX-like kernel for amd64 processors, designed to run with the limine bootloader.
+M/UX is a work-in-progress UNIX-like kernel for amd64 processors, designed to run with the limine bootloader, a bootloader with a superior boot protocol.
 ## Roadmap
 - [ ] GDT (Global Descriptor Table)
 - [X] IDT (Interrupt Descriptor Table)